How to Write a Privacy Policy (Template + Tips)

 Third parties are the worst.
 That’s the thinking of most of your website visitors – most people hate being tracked around the internet by cookies and whatnot, or that’s what they’ll say when you enquire.
 The truth is, as long as you do it well, sharing data with third parties is absolutely fine as long as it benefits the customer – and you should be upfront and comprehensive in your privacy policy when you disclose who you share their info with, and why.

-In Convertri, we set out who we share your data with, but keep the actual list for later on so it doesn’t clog up the reading flow.
+In Convertri, we set out who we share your data with, but keep the actual list for later on, so it doesn’t clog up the reading flow.
 In our case, we need to disclose your information to joint controllers and system administrators who help run our app.

 Information Protection

-Reassure your users that the personal information you store is stored securely.
+Reassure your users that the information you store is stored securely.
 You don’t have to go into the nitty gritty of how you do it – you don’t want to give hackers a roadmap – it’s important that you state clearly that you do take steps and have protocols for security and know what to do if things go wrong.

 User Legal Rights